-Whether your company is looking to implement a new platform or replace legacy systems, successfully delivering an ERP program must take into account several key factors.
-ERP projects have an inconsistent track record with approximately 60% of ERP projects failing to meet the desired business objectives.
+Whether your company is considering an implementation a new platform or replacing legacy systems, several key factors must be considered for a successful delivery of the ERP program.
+ERP projects have an inconsistent track record.
+Approximately 60% of ERP projects failing to meet the desired business objectives.

-In this blog, we discuss some universal considerations to your approach that could improve the probability of success in delivering an ERP system to your business goals.
+In this blog we will discuss common considerations that can improve the probability of success in delivering an ERP system meeting to your business goals.

-The greater the competitive intensity in your market, the greater the need to operate at the lowest cost with the highest levels of internal efficiency.
-Technology will play a critical role to manage growth, delivering efficiency, and supporting any digital transformation to manage your market facing processes.
+In a highly competitive market, there is a greater need for businesses to operate at lowest cost while maintaining the highest levels of internal efficiency.
+Technology plays a critical role to manage growth, deliver efficiency and support any digital transformation to manage your market facing processes.

-An ERP often sits at the heart of this strategy to enable any enterprise to control a wide range of business workflows from customer centric processes such as sales, e-commerce, support, manufacturing, and project execution to control of internal resources in stock, human capital, and financial reporting.
+Enterprise Resource Planning (ERP) often serves as a central component of this strategy to enable any enterprise in controlling a wide range of business workflows, from customer centric processes including sales, ecommerce, support, manufacturing, project execution to control of internal resources in stock, human capital, and financial reporting.

-Therefore a successfully implemented ERP is designed to:
+Therefore, a successful implementation of ERP is designed to:

 - Integrate and automate processes and enable internal tasks to be better and more efficiently controlled.

-2. Allow Accurate & timely access to valid information for more reliable information to make better decisions.
+- Allow accurate & real-time data for more reliable information to make better decisions.

-3. Higher productivity & deeper insights to adapt, streamline business processes and avoid unnecessary resources.
+- Increased productivity & deeper insights to adapt, streamline business processes and avoid unnecessary resources

-4. Less room for error by removing redundant and inaccurate information so that only the actual facts remain part of the data.
-It also ensures regulatory compliance with the country’s laws.
+- Less room for error by removing redundant and inaccurate information so that only the facts remain part of the data.
+It also ensures regulatory compliance to the UAE la`ws.

-5. More competitiveness to operate at a leaner cost base and provide new products and services at lower cost with a faster time to market.
+- More competitiveness to operate at a leaner cost base and provide new products and services at lower cost with faster time to market.

-6. Real time view of your business with a comprehensive view of operation performance, overall company performance, and major analytical decisions.
+- Real-time view of your business with comprehensive view of operation performance, overall company performance and for major analytical decisions

-Any ERP project is a strategic decision that will have lasting consequences and impact the financial health of an enterprise.
-It is more that an IT project.
+An ERP project is a strategic decision that will have lasting consequences and impact to the financial health of an enterprise.
+It is more than just an IT project.

 These lessons include:

-- Adapt & Improve.
 Investment in a new platform is an ideal opportunity to redesign inefficient processes and adopt better working practices.
-There are inherent risks to miss these benefits through internal compromises.
+By through compromising internally to get a quick decision, there are inherent risks to miss these benefits.

-- Roll Out Planning.
-Prioritise roll out with minimal impact to users in the first phase to gain internal expertise and familiarity.
+Prioritise roll out with a view to minimise impact to a large set of users in the first phase.
+It is prudent to build a core of to gain internal expertise and familiarity.
 A quick win builds confidence and selecting an area or process that affects a part rather than whole company will create momentum.

-An ERP is a business changing decision that can provide immense competitive and operational benefits.
-It is more than an IT project and as such you should place strategic weight on its impact and plan accordingly.
+An ERP is a significant business decision that can provide immensely competitive and operational benefits.
+It is more than an IT project and therefore, you should place strategic importance to its impact and plan accordingly.

-At SimplySolved, we deliver our ERP solutions with embedded ISO 9001 & 27001 Quality standards under a business workflow centric agile methodology.
-Through our approach, we possess the process domain and IT expertise to advise, plan and deliver our solutions to a consistent outcome that will grow with your company.
+At SimplySolved, we deliver ERP solutions with embedded ISO 9001 & 27001 quality standards within a business workflow-centric and agile methodology.
+Through our approach, we possess the process domain and IT expertise to advise, plan and provide our solutions to a consistent outcome that will increase the scalability of your company.